 Do’s during the Sutak period, Solar Eclipse or Lunar eclipse

 Snan-daan or charity to the needy persons will be helpful in getting rid of most of the problems coming in one’s life due to the sins(bad karma) an individual might have done in his/her previous birth.

-This period is considered very significant for Mantra Siddhi and fulfilling an individual’s long awaited desires through Snan-daan and Mantra Siddhi.
-One is recommended to avoid all the auspicious events during the period of Surya Grahan (Solar eclipse) or Chandra Grahan (Lunar eclipse).
+This period is considered very significant for Mantra Siddhi and fulfilling an individual’s long awaited desires through holy dip and charity (Snan-daan) and Mantra Siddhi.
+But one is recommended to avoid all the auspicious events or during the period of Surya Grahan (Solar eclipse) or Chandra Grahan (Lunar eclipse).